sachinites/pub-sub/README.md

 Implement a heartbeat mechanism to check the liveness of publishers and subscribers.
 Compress messages before transmitting to reduce bandwidth usage.
 Require explicit acknowledgments from subscribers to ensure they successfully received a message.
+Making Coordinator Multithreaded, pinning the msg distributor's thread to CPU